istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 the remote clusters.
 Choose between **one** of the two options below:

 * Option (1) - Use the `istio-ingressgateway` gateway shared with data traffic.

 * Option (2) - Use a cloud provider’s internal load balancer on the Istiod service.
+See https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer and your cloud provider's documentation for additional requirements and restrictions that may apply when using an internal load balancer between clusters.

 ### Cluster and network naming